DmitrySemikin/vtk-mirror/Documentation/dev/git/develop.md

     to specify text to be included in the generated merge commit message when the topic is [merged](#merge-a-topic).
 Do not use `@username` syntax in this block as it will not be interpreted.
+An example of a description for a merge request:

+        This branch requires Java 1.x which is not generally available yet.
+        Java 1.x is available from *<...further instructions...>*

+        ```message
+        Add support for Java 1.x to the wrapping infrastructure.
+        ```

+        Cc: @user1 @user2

 Review a Merge Request
 ----------------------